-The Bristol Scout F was designed as a high performance fighter that used a conventional, rather than rotary, engine.
-It was a single seat fighter with excellent handling qualities - sadly that potential did not come to fruition due to the lack of suitable engines and a lack of requirement after the end of the First World War.
+The Bristol Aeroplane Company Bristol Scout F was designed as a high performance fighter that used a conventional, rather than rotary, engine.
+It was a single-seat fighter with excellent handling qualities.
+Sadly, that potential did not come to fruition due to the lack of suitable engines and a severely reduced requirement after the end of the First World War.

-The Scout F was eventually tested in March 1918 followed by a 2nd aircraft, also being flown with the Arab engine.
+The Scout F was eventually tested in March 1918, followed by a 2nd aircraft which was also flown with the Arab engine.

-A third aircraft, designated Scout F.1, was flown with the Cosmos Mercury radial engine on 4th September 1918 and demonstrated a promising performance and high top speed.
-Sadly, this was the final and last Scout to fly as although a 4th airframe had been constructed, the Armistice bought an end to wartime production and the type was abandoned.
+A third aircraft, designated Scout F.1, was flown with the Cosmos Mercury radial engine on 4th September 1918 and it demonstrated a promising performance and high top speed.
+Sadly however, this was the final and last Scout to fly as although a 4th airframe had been constructed, the Armistice bought an end to wartime production and the type was abandoned.

 |Scout F||Scout F.1|